 - Develop an insider incident response plan.

-Are you doing all these things in your organization to reduce the chances of your employees making off with your privileged information?
+Are you taking all of these corporate data security steps to reduce the chances of your employees making off with your privileged information?